APPLICATIONS NOW OPEN

 Applicants will be required to apply for a specific role related to their interests and career aspirations.
-The five roles are: Video content, Visual content, Communications and Marketing, HR & Business Development and Education & Research.
+There are two roles currently available; Communications & Marketing and Education & Research.

 Applicants are encouraged to use this opportunity to count towards their university placement, however will need to check with their university’s placement team regarding eligibility for gaining course credits.

 Interns will receive some reimbursement for some expenses incurred through the internship.

 You are a young person in the early stages of your professional career.
 You may be studying a journalism, communications, arts, or business–related course.
 You may also have an interest in developing meaningful projects.
 You enjoy trying new things and taking on challenges that lie outside your comfort zone.
 You have a unique perspective on online worlds and have a drive to make positive change.
 You want to support people around you and enjoy uplifting others.
 You’re looking for an opportunity to work collaboratively with a range of people, while also leading a team of young content creators.

 Interns will each lead their own team of 15–17 year old Hub Contributors, providing encouragement, creative and technical support for the work they produce.

 You will manage editorial content for Hub Mag, overseeing the creation, editing, and publication of all Hub Mag website content to ensure it meets professional standards and appeals to young people aged 15-17 years.
 You will be responsible for developing media releases and liaising with relevant bodies to promote Hub Mag.
 You will guide a group of young people aged 15 – 17 years on ways to help promote Hub Mag amongst their networks and channels and to encourage their contributions.
 You have an understanding of brand strategy, and will be a driving force for the overall planning of Hub Mag in the first term.